Deployment

 Pre-flight checklist

-• Upload size limits in reverse proxy match your requirements
+HostandX-Forwarded-Protoheaders - Upload size limits in reverse proxy match your needs (default 50 MB per file)

 Environment variables

-All config keys can be set via PICFAST_ prefixed environment variables.
-Environment variables take precedence over config.yaml values.
-Full reference: Configuration.
+All configuration can be set via PICFAST_ prefixed environment variables (they take precedence over config.yaml).
+See Configuration for the full reference.

 PICFAST_SERVER_PORT=8080